aroberge/friendly-traceback-docs/docs/html/_sources/syntax_tracebacks_en_3.7.rst.txt

     -->3: a = `1`
               ^

-    I don't have enough information from Python:
+    Python's error message (invalid syntax) cannot be used to identify the problem:
         I make an effort below to guess what caused the problem but I might guess incorrectly.

         You are using the backquote character `.
-        This was allowed in Python 2 but is no longer allowed.
+        Either you meant to write a single quote, ', or copied Python 2 code;
-        Use the function repr(x) instead of `x`.
+        in this latter case, use the function repr(x) instead of `x`.

 SyntaxError - assign to generator expression
 --------------------------------------------